intel/MultiArchUefiPkg/Docs/EmulatedEnvironment.md

 leak for the lifetime of the client application / driver.
 Tracked in https://github.com/intel/MultiArchUefiPkg/issues/13.

-Reliance on architecture-specific functionality is discouraged, including but not limited to:
-- access to model ID registers (e.g. cpuid)
-- raw access to the local timer / TSC instead of using UEFI services
-- interrupt flag manipulation (e.g. cli/hlt) - these have no effect on the
-  host or emulated environment.

 Some client code may not be entirely 64-bit clean, making assumptions about stack being located below 4GiB or allocated memory being below 4GiB (without explicitly requesting such mmemory).
 Such code will quickly malfunction on systems where there no or little memory below the 4GiB line.
 See https://github.com/intel/MultiArchUefiPkg/issues/16.

+## Modeled Architecture

+Reliance on architecture-specific functionality is discouraged, including but not limited to:
+- access to model ID registers (e.g. cpuid on x86-64)
+- raw access to the local timer / TSC instead of using UEFI services
+- interrupt flag manipulation (e.g. cli/hlt on x86-64) - these have no effect on the host or emulated environment.

+### x86-64/x64/AMD64

+TBD: Not exhaustive.
+See https://github.com/intel/unicorn-for-efi/blob/main/qemu/target/i386/unicorn.c#L68.
+- The 'rdrand' instruction is modeled, but always fails.

+### AArch64

+TBD.

 ## Supported Boot Services (BS)